east of woodley - sample

 ‘Please call me Tom.’

 ‘Mr Bradshaw!’ said Jane with feigned petulance.
-‘Until I learn what you need of moi, I hold no intention of fostering familiarity!
-Kindly address me formally.
+‘Until I learn what you need of moi, I have no intention of fostering familiarity!
+Observe formality, please!
 Thank you!’

 ‘As you desire, Miss Woodley.’
 While her manner may have offended others, he appreciated her spunk and vivacity.
 He went on wise authority - Guy Ashton - and surmised she was larking at his expense.

-The prattle wore down Jane’s patience.
-Her curiousness peaked, and she attempted anew to draw an explanation for the visit and his interest in her, but gained nought.
+The prattle soon wore down Jane’s patience.
+Her curiousness peaked, and she tried anew to draw an explanation for his interest in her, gaining nought.
 She verged on annoyance.

 In contrast, Tom was anything but imprudent.
 He could be as cool and deliberate as she was ardent.
 Rational and calculated, he persisted by chatting about life and the culture in British Malaya.
 He queried her history and links and extracted her views on the conflicts in Europe and China.
 The entire while - to Jane’s chagrin - he appraised her.
 With surreptitious scrutiny.